shreeve/pico-usb/rp2040-usb.md

 ### Voltages

 The USB host and USB devices connected to a USB bus communicate with each other by altering the voltage of the DP and DM wires.
 USB uses a method called differential signaling, which involves transmitting information as the difference in voltages between the differential pair of wires (DP and DM).

+To create a differential '1' signal, the DP line goes high while the DM line is low.
+To create a differential '0' signal, the DP line is low while the DM line goes high.
+If you think of the DP line on top and the DM line on bottom, a differential '1' is the greatest difference in voltages and a differential '0' is the smallest difference in voltages.

-This method enhances noise immunity, as any interference picked up along the cable is likely to affect both lines equally and can be effectively canceled out at the receiver.
+Differential signaling enhances noise immunity, as any interference picked up along the cable is likely to affect both lines equally and can be effectively canceled out at the receiver.
 Differential signaling allows for more reliable data transmission over longer distances and at higher speeds compared to single-ended signaling methods.

 ### Line States